Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch7/index.md

 card_url: "ch7/"
 ---
 # Synchronous Vibration and Sampling
+Each chapter in this tutorial has been focused on describing one signal processing step at a time.
+This chapter is a bit different.
+We discuss *what we are seeing* instead of *how we process it*.
+In our journey to infer blade vibration, frequency, and phase from raw timestamps, this chapter will help us understand what the results mean.

+Blades do not simply vibrate for no reason.
+Something causes the blades to vibrate.

+We delve into the fundamentals of Single Degree of Freedom (SDoF) vibration.
+Most graduate students coming to this tutorial would have already encountered SDoF vibration in their studies.
+We, however, explain it through the lens of BTT.
+Hopefully, spending time on the fundamentals through a different lens will help you understand the subject better.

 In the previous chapter, we managed to convert the raw Angle of Arrival (AoA) values into tip deflections.
 We even identified a couple of resonances visually using the peak to peak vibration indicator.
 In this chapter, we discuss the physics behind a type of vibration called *synchronous vibration*.
 We also show how BTT systems *sample* synchronous vibration waveforms.

 !!! question "Outcomes"